-With this panel discussion still fresh in my mind, I wanted to continue the conversation around software supply chain security, including providing more insight into what we’re doing at SolarWinds to further secure our supply chain and improve security efforts for our customers.
+With this panel discussion still fresh in my mind, I wanted to continue the conversation around software supply chain security, including providing more insight into what we’re doing at SolarWinds to support our software supply chain security and improve security efforts for our customers.

 Our SolarWinds® Hybrid Cloud Observability

-- Develop a resilient build environment, called our Next-Generation Build System, to further mitigate the risk associated with the build and software development supply chain
+- Developing a resilient build environment, called our Next-Generation Build System, to further mitigate the risk associated with the build and software development supply chain

 - Building out a community approach to support cyber resiliency

-- Build out a security team to conduct frequent red and purple teaming and auditing in the middle of builds
+- Creating a security team to conduct frequent red- and purple-teaming and auditing in the middle of builds

-- Increase efforts to gain more visibility into systems and processes
+- Increasing efforts to gain more visibility into systems and processes

-- Go beyond zero trust with an “assume breach” mindset
+- Going beyond zero trust with an “assume breach” mindset

-With Secure by Design, our environments, software build processes, and ongoing life cycle management are all designed to adhere to a multi-layer security framework.
+- Designing our environments, software build processes, and ongoing life cycle management to adhere to a multi-layer security framework

 Designing the Next-Generation Build System to amplify security

 As we continue to develop our Next-Generation Build System